13078326j/Tut12-Group2/Report.md

 13. There is a sub-system that matches with relationship manager and customer
 14. Different departments will provide licence funding, as necessary.
 15. Internally, training is carried out without any additional costs.
+16. The project will follow the principles and criteria of team governance.

 ### How Might We Statements